 - If you lost your teeth to a periodontal disease or a traumatic injury.
 Crown with dental implants are an ideal solution.

 The procedure for installing a dental crown in most cases takes three separate visits to the dentist.
 The dentist will examine the tooth on the first appointment.
 This is to determine whether it can support a crown.
 This visit normally entails taking x-rays.
 If there is any form of extensive decay or risk of infection to the tooth, the dentists will have to treat it first before commencing with dental crown.

-During the second appointment this is when the tooth and the gum tissue is anesthetized before the crown making process begins.
+During the second appointment, the tooth and the gum tissue is anesthetised before the crown making process begins.
 The tooth is then filed down mostly along the chewing surface so that the crown can fit.

-The crown must match the neighbouring teeth.
-So it will be returned back to the dentists after two or three weeks for matching.
+The crown must match the neighbouring teeth, so it will be returned back to the dentist after two or three weeks for matching.
 Your tooth will be fitted with a temporary crown during the first visit to protect it before a permanent one is fixed.